FHWA Major Project Delivery Process

 - Project Management Plan

-The timelines shown below identify the major requirements and milestones for the three requirements as part of the overall project delivery process as it extends from planning to final design to construction for design-build-bid and design-build/public-private partnerships projects.
+The timeline shown below identifies the milestones for the three requirements as part of the overall project delivery process as it extends from planning to final design to construction for major projects regardless of contracting method.

 FHWA Major Project Delivery Timeline